 Availability: Free for iOS and Android users.

 There are a lot of good weather apps out there, and everyone has their favorites.
-Dark sky is my personal favorite for short-term planning.
-It has detailed graphs showing you when rain is predicted to increase or decrease – down to the minute – as well as detailed information on precipitation rates, cloud cover, etc. throughout the day.
-This is the app I check when the weather is questionable and when I want to time my images to take advantage of the post-storm light without getting completely drenched in the process.
+Astrospheric is my personal favorite for short-term planning.
+It not only shows the chance of precipitation, but also has cloud cover forecasts and even things like “seeing” and “transparency” to help you predict how well the Milky Way will be visible.
+(The app is targeted toward astronomy as much as for general weather.)
+This is the app I check when the weather is questionable and when I want to time my images to match the light.

 If you are into astrophotography then you probably already know this app.
 But whether you spend your evenings chasing the Milky Way, or you simply want to know where the sun is going to be in the sky at various times of day, PhotoPills is amazing.
 While the photography planning tools for night images and Milky Way shots are invaluable, this app shouldn’t be overlooked by everyone else.
 There are calculators for just about everything you can think of: depth of field, focal length, exposure and more.
 I love the sun and moon planning tools, which give you the time of sun/moon set and rise but also the times for golden hour, blue hour, etc. for any given date.
 The augmented reality mode will let you superimpose the position of the sun and the moon at any given time/date, on top of a view from your phone’s camera.
 I find this immensely useful, as I live in a valley, and sunset has more to do with when the sun falls behind the hills than when it crosses the horizon.